The GEO Audit Checklist: 25 Signals AI Models Use to Cite Your Content

 AI models like ChatGPT, Perplexity, and Gemini decide which sites to cite based on specific signals.
 This checklist covers the 25+ signals our GEO scorer checks, organized into 5 categories.
 Each signal includes why it matters and how to fix it.

-You can check your score automatically with our free GEO Checker, or use this checklist for a manual audit.
+You can check your score automatically with the free GEO Checker, or use this checklist for a manual audit.
+Each category contributes to a 100-point total: a score above 85 means your site is consistently cited; below 50 means AI models are skipping you.

 Answer-first content structure